DC Power Sources 271

 arc welding

-A joining process that uses heat generated by electricity to melt filler and base metals to form an airtight joint.
+A joining process that uses heat generated by electricity to melt metals and form an airtight joint.
 Arc welding applications often use compound DC generators.

 armature

-The rotating portion of a DC generator in which current is induced.
+The component of a generator in which current is induced.
 The armature usually consists of a series of coils or groups of conductors surrounding a core of iron.

 armature windings

-The conducting coils wound around the armature in which voltage is induced in a generator.
+A conducting wire wrapped around the armature of a generator.
 Armature windings can connect in series, parallel, or both.

 A device that uses metallic elements to convert chemical energy into electrical energy.
-Batteries are a source of direct current.
+Batteries produce direct current electricity.

 bearings

 A friction-reducing device that allows one moving part to glide past another moving part.
-Bearings operate using a sliding or rolling mechanism.
+Bearings help facilitate the rotation of the armature in a generator.

 bidirectional

 Moving in two different directions.
-Bidirectional current is another way to describe alternating current.
+Alternating current is bidirectional.

 brushes